 Most controllers also have a switch to shut down all the irrigation programs.
 This is especially useful for turning off a controller when it is raining or when it has been cloudy and the soil does not require additional watering.

 On more sophisticated controllers, a "rain delay" feature is available.
 Rain delay allows you to turn off the irrigation system for a specific number of days without having to remember to turn it back on.
 For example, if the weather forecast calls for three days of rain, you could stop irrigating for four or five days.
 This gives the soil time to dry out after the rainfall.

-Many irrigation systems can have rain sensor installed that automatically prevents watering when it detects moisture.
+Many irrigation systems can have a rain sensor installed that automatically prevents watering when it detects moisture.
 The sensor override, or bypass switch, on a controller lets you turn off the sensor so you can resume irrigation.
-This is especially useful when trouble shooting a system.
+This is especially useful when troubleshooting a system.
 In most cases, you simply move the sensor override switch to off.
 You can then run the station and reactivate the sensor when you are finished.

 Most solid-state and hybrid controllers feature a water budget function.
 The water budget function allows you to change the normal station run times without resetting each individual station.

 With water budgeting, one hundred percent is the normally programmed station run time.
 You can adjust the run time up or down (zero to 300 percent) when you want more or less watering time.
 This adjustment is done on a percentage basis and is very effective for adjusting for seasonal weather changes.